Runsafe/WolfHunt/README.md

 WolfHunt
 ========

+### Current Version: 1.1 R1
+### CraftBukkit Version: 1.2.2-R0.1-20120301.180527-8

-WolfHunt is a Minecraft Bukkit plug-in designed by the staff at minecraft.runsafe.no to allow players to use Wolves to track down other players within the world.
+WolfHunt is a Minecraft CraftBukkit plug-in designed by the staff at minecraft.runsafe.no to allow players to use Wolves to track down other players within the world.

-This plug-in is intended for use in a survival enviroment where PvP is enabled.
+This plug-in is intended for use in a survival environment where PvP is enabled.

 Permissions
 -----------